 According to Agility Recovery, a company that is partnered with the Small Business Administration to offer disaster preparation and recovery advice for businesses, here are five tips that can help you be prepared with a business continuity strategy:

-- Check your emergency backup systems
+- Test your emergency backup systems

 Power outages are the most common way that natural disasters affect businesses.
 Our increasing reliance on technology means that little work can be done without electricity.
 Does your building have an uninterruptable power supply (UPS)?
 A UPS can give your company instantaneous backup power during an electric utility outage.
 It’s important to keep your main computer up and running, at least for as long as it takes to back up critical information.
 If you can’t cope with outages of long duration, ask one of our experts about load bank rentals.